O6lvl4/syncenv/README.md

 ## Overview

-**syncenv** is a CLI tool for managing environment variables across different versions of your application by syncing them with cloud storage (AWS S3, Azure Blob, or Google Cloud Storage).
+**syncenv** is a CLI tool for managing environment configuration files across different versions of your application by syncing them with cloud storage (AWS S3, Azure Blob, or Google Cloud Storage).

 ## Elevator Pitch (30 seconds)

-Ever struggled with "it works on v1.5 for me, but the new team member can't run it because they have the wrong environment variables"?
+Ever struggled with "it works on v1.5 for me, but the new team member can't run it because they have the wrong environment configuration files"?

-**syncenv** automatically syncs environment variables to/from AWS/Azure/GCP storage based on your Git tags and branches.
+**syncenv** automatically syncs environment configuration files to/from AWS/Azure/GCP storage based on your Git tags and branches.
 With built-in encryption support, your entire team can safely share version-controlled environment configurations.

-`git checkout v1.5` → `syncenv pull` — that's all it takes to get the right environment variables for that version.
+`git checkout v1.5` → `syncenv pull` — that's all it takes to get the right environment configuration files for that version.

 ## Features